jepster/symfony_graphql_youtube/README.md

 ### Get the Project Up and Running by Makefile Commands
 Makefile commands are supported by Bash and ZSH out-of-the-box.
 This project leverages Docker for having all dependencies (like correct PHP version) in place.

+#### Preparations
+Make sure you have installed
+[Docker desktop](https://www.docker.com/products/docker-desktop/) upfront.
+Also a very first `composer install` on your host machine is necessary.
+Therefor you must have PHP and Composer installed on your host machine.
+There are lots of tutorials online about having a basic local PHP and Composer setup.
+Google is your friend here.

+#### Setup
 1. You must install all Composer packages initially via `composer install` on your host machine.
 Simply go to the `symfony` folder in your terminal and execute `composer install`.
 2. Afterwards you'll be able to run the setup by executing `make container_run`